-Get paid for video views, comments, thumbs up and more
+Get rewarded for video views, comments, thumbs up and more.
+Learn More

 Do It Yourself Electronics

 Experiments and projects in electricity, electronics and alternate energy.
 I love to work with electronics and alternate energy.
 I am also a bit of a computer geek on the side.